 What is PlayStation VR?

-Sony has joined virtual reality gaming with PlayStation VR.
-The headset represents the cheapest of the “big three” on the market right now, and is the only option for console gamers interested in the technology as things stand.
+Sony has joined the world of virtual reality with PlayStation VR.
+The headset represents the cheapest of the “big three” on the market and is the only option for console gamers interested in the technology as things stand.

 PlayStation VR – Installation and setup

 In the box is the PlayStation VR headset, a processor unit, an HDMI cable, instruction manuals, a set of in-ear headphones, a lens-cleaning cloth, a demo disc and all the power cables you need.
 So many cables.